mixmastamyk/console/docs/why.rst

 So, the three major platforms now support ANSI escape sequences.
 Again!
 What's old is new again.

-We need great command-line tools and that's where "console" fits in.
+We need great command-line tools and that's where ``console`` fits in.

+.. container:: center

-*That's the way, uhh huh, I like it…*
+    *That's the way, uhh huh, uhh huh, I like it…*

 .. figure:: _static/kc3.png
     :align: center